foadgr/ascii-world/README.md

 ## ASCII World

-An open-source ASCII tool built by darkroom.engineering to generate and customize character-based imagery.
+An open-source ASCII tool built by @foadgr to generate and customize character-based imagery.

 <br/>